A layout should make sense — visually and mechanically.

 No change to control groups.

-Do not be intimidated by this many control groups — just have them available to you.
+Do not be intimidated by control groups.

 97% of the hero pool will do perfectly fine with just 2-3 groups.

-It's not going to hurt to have specific binds for things like
+It's not going to hurt to have specific binds for...

 ,